 The Scrum Master is the coach and the facilitator of the team, making sure they improve their productivity by handling impediments as soon as they occur.
 While the Product Owner focuses on the value of the overall releases and incremental delivery being developed, the Scrum Master focuses on the actual development process and works as a facilitator for the Scrum Team.

-The Scrum Master reviews and manages the cycles of development process, commonly referred to as sprints.
+The Scrum Master reviews and manages the cycles of the development process, commonly referred to as sprints.
 The Scrum Master protects the team and works with the Product Owner to maximize the return on investment.
 Together, they help the organization understand and respect agile ideals throughout the organization, not just among the team, but with the other stakeholders as well.

 Typical responsibilities for a Scrum Master include: